alephmembeth/speech-constative-performative/readme.md

 # Austin in the Lab

-This is a repository for the paper “Austin in the Lab” by Stephan Kornmesser and me.[^1]
+This is a repository for the paper “Austin in the Lab” by Stephan Kornmesser and me, forthcoming in _Topics in Linguistics_.[^1]

-- A preprint is available in `/preprint`.
+- The _Topics in Linguistics_ preprint is available in `/preprint`.
 - Data can be found in `/analysis`, along with a do file for analysis with _Stata_ (version 14.2).
 - The study was created with _LimeSurvey_ (version 4.1.18+200416), using the theme `extends_vanilla`.
 Respective files can be found in `/limesurvey`.